thinkingcap35/stock-portfolio-recommender/README.md

 ## Usage

+### Manual Stock Selection
+1. Open `index.html` in your browser
-1. Complete the risk profile questionnaire.
+2. Complete the risk profile questionnaire
-2. Enter your available funding and select stocks.
+3. Enter your available funding and select stocks
-3. Click "Get Recommendations" to receive your personalized portfolio allocation.
+4. Click "Get Recommendations" to receive your personalized portfolio allocation

+### Index-Based Recommendations
+1. Open `index_based.html` in your browser
+2. Enter your funding amount and risk profile
+3. Select an index (S&P 500, NASDAQ, or Dow Jones)
+4. Specify market capitalization range
+5. Click "Get Recommendations" to receive index-based stock recommendations

 ## Development